 Instructions

-- In a large mixing bowl, combine shredded coconut, sweetened condensed milk, and vanilla, and stir until evenly moistened.
-Set aside for 15 minutes to allow the coconut to to soak up the condensed milk.
+- In a large mixing bowl, combine shredded coconut, sweetened condensed milk, and vanilla; stir until evenly moistened.
+Set aside for 15 minutes to allow the coconut to soak up the condensed milk.

-- Meanwhile, preheat oven to 350ºF and line two baking sheets with parchment paper.
+- Meanwhile, set two oven racks in the middle of the oven.
+Preheat oven to 325ºF and line two baking sheets with parchment paper.

 - In the bowl of a stand mixer fitted with the whisk attachment, beat egg whites with salt at high speed until medium-firm peaks form.
 Using a rubber spatula, fold beaten egg whites into the coconut mixture.
 (You don't have worry too much about deflating the whites, but try not to overmix.)